nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 `Command`: Words/phrases that are presented like this highlight specific keywords that you can use to interact with your computer or Tracey.

-[Links](): Words/phrases that are presented like this highlight clickable links to different parts of the User Guide or to external web pages for additional information.
+[Links](): Words/phrases that are presented like this are clickable links to different parts of the User Guide or to external web pages for additional information.

 --------------------------------------------------------------------------------------------------------------------
 ## Quick Start